What Would You Do?

 • When we are helping someone, why is it important to think about their unique experiences and preferences?
 Does everyone like to be shown kindness in the same way?

-• Your parent or caregiver had a long or stressful day at work.
+• Your parent or caregiver had a long and stressful day at work.

-• Your sibling isn’t feeling well, and had to cancel their birthday party.
+• Your sibling is feeling sick and had to cancel their birthday party.

 • A classmate’s best friend recently moved away, so they have been spending most of their time alone.